Law Career Guide: Salary and Degree Info

 Emphasizing the tools and strategies useful in the courtroom is an effective technique in producing seasoned lawyers.
 Passing the Bar exam is the main goal in law school.
 Failing to pass the exam means you cannot practice the law.

 To enroll in a J.D. degree program, you must hold a bachelor’s degree from an accredited four-year academic institution.
 Along with the application, submit your LSAT or GRE scores.
-It is customary for law schools to require letters of recommendation and a personal statement, and hold a personal interview.
+Law schools customarily require letters of recommendation, a personal statement, and a personal interview.

 Master of Laws (LLM)